American Airlines Flight 11: Crash

 Countless people in both the city and state of New York as well as the adjacent state of New Jersey saw first-hand what had happened to the North Tower, and the smoke billowing over the horizon very quickly became visible from parts of Connecticut as well.
-Despite this, only six people happened to be recording at 08:46.
-French cameraman Jules Naudet, who was filming a documentary about the FDNY (later adapted into 9/11), rode with Battalion 1 to investigate a suspected gas leak in a storm drain at the intersection of Church and Lispenard streets, where he caught the only known clear footage of the plane flying into the tower.
+Despite this, only six people were known to be recording at 08:46.
+French cameraman Jules Naudet, who was filming a documentary about the Fire Department of the City of New York (later adapted into 9/11), rode with Battalion 1 to investigate a suspected gas leak in a storm drain at the intersection of Church and Lispenard streets, where he caught the only known clear footage of the plane flying into the tower.

 Pavel Hlava, a Czech immigrant, unknowingly taped the plane from far away while preparing to drive into the Brooklyn–Battery Tunnel from Brooklyn; having later emerged into Manhattan from the tunnel, he filmed Flight 175's impact from a much closer distance.
-Just south of the World Trade Center, the New York City-based television station WNYW had been filming in nearby City Hall Park when Flight 11 crashed into the tower offscreen.
+Just south of the World Trade Center, the New York City-based television station WNYW had been filming in nearby City Hall Park and had a camera on the ground when Flight 11 crashed into the tower offscreen.
 Reporter Dick Oliver picked up the camera and recorded the immediate aftermath.

 A webcam set up by Wolfgang Staehle at an art exhibit in Brooklyn to take images of Lower Manhattan every four seconds also captured stills of Flight 11 flying towards the North Tower and the explosion that followed.
 The other two recordings were audio-only: tax consultant and FBI informant Stephen McArdle, who was wearing a wire to meet with a tax assessor under investigation for bribery, recorded the impact of Flight 11 while dining with the suspect at a cafe at the Marriott World Trade Center, and also captured Flight 175 while still at the complex; the other audio recording came from a business meeting at the nearby One Liberty Plaza.